spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

+You will notice that the legacy config file was a CommonJS file.
+The new config
+file was an ECMAScript module.
+That newer config file, `tailwind.config.mjs`
-The newer `tailwind.config.js` is set up like this:
+(note the `.mjs` filee extension) is set up like this:

 ```
-module.exports = {
+export default {
   theme: {
     colors: {
       black: "#333",